abelokopytov/spot/README.md

 The program hsv_40mm_center.html should be opened with web browser (e.g. Chrome) on the Checker smartphone.
 This program allows subject to change HSV values with mouse according to Fig.2.
+The mouse is attached to the smartphone with OTG dongle.
-It shows stimulus (filled colored circle) at the center of the screen.
+The program shows stimulus (filled colored circle) at the center of the screen.
 Stimulus diameter is 40 mm for Galaxy S8 and can be changed by changing value of the "radius" variable.
 Left mouse click initially activate full screen mode, next clicks show/hide numerical HSV values at the top of the screen.